 Easton: Discover Where Historic Charm Meets Trendy and New

-Founded by Thomas Penn in 1752, Easton – Lehigh Valley’s smallest city – is located in the eastern end of Lehigh Valley at the convergence of the Delaware and Lehigh Rivers along the New Jersey state border.
+Founded by Thomas Penn in 1752, Easton – Lehigh Valley’s smallest city – is located on the eastern edge of Lehigh Valley at the convergence of the Delaware and Lehigh Rivers along the New Jersey state border.

 In 1765, Northampton County’s first courthouse was built in what is now known as Centre Square.
 It is here that one of the three original readings of the Declaration of Independence was conducted on July 8, 1776; to this day, re-enactors celebrate this event on Heritage Day.

-Centre Square is also home to one of the oldest continuous open-air farmers markets in the country, Easton Farmers’ Market, which upholds its tradition Saturday mornings May – November.
+Centre Square is also home to the oldest, continuous open-air farmers markets in the country, Easton Farmers’ Market, which upholds its tradition Saturday mornings May - November.
+The success of the farmer’s market lead to the opening of the Easton Public Market in 2016.
+This indoor market was modeled after the Reading Terminal Market in Philadelphia and offers high-quality food offerings to both residents and visitors.

-Downtown Easton is home to shops, trendy restaurants, art galleries and antique stores.
-Families enjoy The Crayola Experience, stars of stage and screen perform throughout the year at the State Theatre Center for the Arts.
+Downtown Easton is home to shops, trendy restaurants, art galleries, and antique stores.
+Families enjoy the Crayola Experience™, and stars of stage and screen perform throughout the year at the State Theatre Center for the Arts.
+Some visitors enjoy the ride of a 48-ton canal boat by working mules, Hank and George, and authentically-dressed guides on the Lehigh Canal in Hugh Moore Park.